Public Safety grants in Houston, Texas

 What is the average grant size?

-Across Houston public safety foundations, the mean average grant amount is not yet computed.
+Across Houston public safety foundations, the mean average grant amount is $147,397.
 Individual awards range widely; check each foundation's giving history for recent grant ranges.

 How are these foundations identified?